brscn2/museum-of-candy/README.md

 Museum of Candy Project - The Web Developer Bootcamp 2022

 This is a project that i've coded along "The Web Developer Bootcamp 2022" course instructor Colt Steele.
+The webpage is responsive.
 HTML, Bootstrap, Flexbox and a tiny bit of JavaScript is utilized on this project.